sailing for everyone

 where are we now

-Our member survey in 2020 provided us with a look at the current demographics of Sail Chicago.
-We will continue to value transparency in our shared work as a community and plan to update member demographic information each year.
+Our member survey in 2020 provided a look at the demographics of Sail Chicago.

 Gender